m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-5-museum.md

 By changing the cell `C5` to store 50%, we immediately obtain a new value of 62.09% for the fraction of the museum's items you visited.
-We can perform similar calculations without have to enter the formulas over and over again!
+We can perform similar calculations without having to enter the formulas over and over again!

 > By exploring different fractions,